gvegayon/appliedsnar/docs/part-01-04-ergms.md

 library(intergraph)
 ```

 As a rather important side note, the order in which R packages are loaded matters.
 Why is this important to mention now?
-Well, it turns out that at least a couple of functions in the `network` package have the same name of some functions in the `igraph` package.
+Well, it turns out that at least a couple of functions in the `network` package have the same name as some functions in the `igraph` package.
 When the `ergm` package is loaded, since it depends on `network`, it will load the `network`  package first, which will _mask_ some functions in `igraph`.
 This becomes evident once you load `ergm` after loading `igraph`:

 ```
 The following objects are masked from ‘package:igraph’: